davrodpin/mole/docs/index.md

 INFO[0000] listening on local address                    local_address="127.0.0.1:8080"
 ```

-### Connect to a remote ip address 127.0.0.1 by specifying only the remote port
+### Connect to a remote service that is running on 127.0.0.1 by specifying only the remote port

 ```sh
 $ mole -v -local 127.0.0.1:8080 -remote :80 -server example1